PhD students

 This scheme funds a limited, and highly competitive, number of awards in Literatures, Languages and Cultures covering full tuition fees with an annual stipend (set to the UKRI level) for a maximum of three years.

-Find out more about College Research Student Awards on the University's webpages
+Find out more about the College Research Student Awards [University website]

 Awarded by the University of Edinburgh, these scholarships are for UK and overseas candidates applying to start their first year of on-campus PhD study.
 The scholarship covers tuition fees and provides a stipend for between three and four years as agreed by the School/Deanery (or pro-rata for part time).

-Find out more about Edinburgh Doctoral College Scholarships on the University's webpages
+Find out more about the Edinburgh Doctoral College Scholarships [University website]

 Take me to more information about PhDs in literatures, languages and cultures